fourls/ilo/README.md

 ## Development status

-Ilo has no stable version and is not currently ready for production use.
+Ilo is unstable, in heavy development, and is not yet suitable for general use.

 ### Features

+- [x] Command line task runner
-- [x] Define flows in `ilo.yml` files
+  - [x] Read flows from `ilo.yml` files
     - [x] `run` flow step runs an arbitrary command
     - [x] `echo` flow step prints to the console
+      - [ ] Support environment variable substitutions
+    - [ ] Specify environment variables for projects, flows, and steps
   - [x] Run flows on-demand with `ilocli run`
   - [x] Register programs by name for use within flows with `ilocli tool add`
-- [ ] Optionally register programs by version for use within flows
+    - [ ] Register programs by name and version for use within flows
 - [ ] Local automation server to schedule and run flows intermittently
 - [ ] Local web interface to view projects, flows, and recent execution information